30530 - GLOBAL ECONOMIC AND SOCIAL HISTORY

 There are no prerequisites for taking this course, but students who have never taken economic history at university level may wish to read Robert C. ALLEN, "Global Economic History: A Very Short Introduction", Oxford University Press.
 This short text, which is now available electronically through the Bocconi Library catalog, is covered in the course, but it also serves as a useful background reading for students who wish to have an introduction to the subject.

 Globalization defines nearly every aspect of our lives.
 Education, work, entrepreneurship, innovation, trade and finance all have global dimensions, which today we take for granted.
-Students at Bocconi live and study within a global environment and learn of important aspects of globalization in most of their courses.
-They year 2020 has been a powerful demonstration of the power and inevitability of globalization.
-The mission of this elective course is to make students better understand how our interconnected world economy and the global economy emerged historically and how globalization transformed economies and societies around the world.
+Students at Bocconi live and study within a global environment and learn of important aspects of globalization.
+Recent years have been a dramatic demonstration of the power and inevitability of globalization.
+The mission of this elective course is to make students better understand how our interconnected global economy emerged historically and how globalization transformed economies and societies around the world.
 We will learn that globalization has not been a one-way street and that modern history witnessed periods of both increasing and diminishing globalization.
-The course aims to provide students with the tools for understanding economic and social change in a historical and global perspective.
+The course aims to provide students with the tools for understanding economic change in a historical and global perspective.
 The teaching material will help students develop critical thinking and narrative skills.

 - The origins of globalisation